 The post-and-rung ladderback is our best introduction to the skills needed for any type of traditional chairmaking.
 The elegant ladderback has been described by woodworking author and editor John Kelsey as a “masterpiece of economy and simplicity, of comfort, strength and beauty.”
 When this style has two back slats it is sometimes called a “mule ear” chair.

-The winter tutorials follow our classic 5-day format, going back to 1979.
+The summer tutorial follows our classic 5-day format, going back to 1979.
 This is a very busy and challenging week, with some necessary “homework” after supper on most nights.

 After the chair frame is assembled, fresh greenwood backrest slats are rived and shaved, heated in boiling water, and then fit into slat mortises in the rear posts.
 Weaving a seat with colorful Shaker tape completes the chair.

-Tuition for the 5-day winter tutorials (limited to 4 students) is $1225.
-Tuition for the 10-day Chairmaker’s University(also limited to 4 registered students) is $2125.
-For both formats tuition includes the use of specialized chairmaking tools, all necessary material s (for the chair frame and Shaker tape seating,) your private room accommodations and meals.
+Tuition for the 5-day summer tutorial is $1225.
+Tuition for the 6-day fall tutorial $1450.
+For both courses, tuition includes the use of specialized chairmaking tools, all necessary materials (for the chair frame and Shaker tape seating), your private room accommodations and meals.
 And you will take home a handsome and comfortable heirloom chair.